Coronavirus (Covid-19): Your essential guide to services, advice and support as Devon and Cornwall responds

 Following current government guideline and for the wellbeing of staff and the public, the PCC and her office will not be holding or attending any public surgeries, events or talks for the foreseeable future.

-However the PCC will be engaging directly with the public over social media channels and through radio broadcasts wherever possible.
+However the PCC will be engaging directly with the public through her blog, podcast, social media and radio broadcasts wherever possible.
 You can directly contact the Commissioner and her team through the OPCC social media accounts, phone or email.

 Will 999 calls be answered?

 Answering calls to the 999 number is a priority and we are making sure that we have additional resilience through training student officers to support our call handlers.
 Please continue to dial 999 in all emergency situations.

 What is the best way to contact the police at this busy time for non-emergencies?